vincelwt/GiftBot/language/conversations/conversation1.md

 He is [12](age)
 * ask_gift/age

 < Awesome!
-Finally, what is your maximum budget?
+Finally, what's your budget?
 * prompt/budget

 About [50](budget)$